vijayarajv1704/Study-of-basic-digital-IC-s-and-verification-of-truth-tables-for-different-logic-gates-realization-/README.md

 If the output is 1, then the bulb glows.
 Check all the gates following the same procedure.

-Program:
+# Program:

 Program to verify the truth table in quartus for the basic logic gates using Verilog programming.

-Developed by: SUDHAKAR K
+# Developed by: VIJAYARAJ V

-RegisterNumber: 212222240107
+# RegisterNumber: 212222230174

 module logicgates(a,b,y1,y2,y3,y4,y5,y6,y7);